oopsmails/111-springboot-dev-repo/spring-boot-kafka-admin/README-CreateTopicExternallyOrThroughSpringAdminClient.md

 >Received Message: Hello, World! from partition: 0

 - Message received from the 'partitioned' topic, only from specific partitions
->Received Message: Hello To Partioned Topic! from partition: 0<br>
+>Received Message: Hello To Partitioned Topic! from partition: 0<br>
-Received Message: Hello To Partioned Topic! from partition: 3
+Received Message: Hello To Partitioned Topic! from partition: 3

 - Message received from the 'filtered' topic after filtering
 >Received Message in filtered listener: Hello Baeldung!